Achieve a Clearer Complexion with IPL Therapy*

 A versatile treatment, IPL can help improve many skin conditions.
 The treatment can remove red or brown spots caused by sun damage and treat rosacea, areas of red blotchy skin.
 IPL therapy can also reduce severe acne problems, and even close pores.
 By promoting collagen production, the therapy works to dissipate wrinkles and provide a smooth, even texture to the skin.

 When you come into our office for your treatment, the doctor will provide you with protective eyewear.
 He will apply a gel to the treatment area that will help keep the skin cool during the procedure.
 Using a specially designed handpiece, the doctor will direct quick pulses of very bright light at the target area.
 The light will cause a warm sensation, similar to snapping an elastic band against the skin.
 The size of the target area will determine how long the treatment will take, but the procedure normally takes about 30 minutes.
 Any discomfort will be minimal, but the doctor will provide you with an ice pack to cool the treatment area, if necessary.

 Typically, patients need three to five treatments to see maximum results.
 The doctor will advise how many treatments you need, and generally schedules sessions three weeks apart.

 You will require little to no recovery time after IPL therapy.
 Most patients return to work or other normal activities immediately.
 You may experience some redness in the treatment area, but most patients find that this side effect fades in a matter of hours.
 For some patients, especially those treated for severe acne, the redness may take a few days to dissipate.

 You will need to stay out of the sun for a few days and use a high-SPF sunblock for at least two weeks following your treatment.

 Contact Us for a Consultation

-If you would like to learn more about IPL therapy and schedule your consultation with Dr. Murphy, contact our office today.
+If you would like to learn more about IPL therapy and schedule your consultation with James E. Murphy, M.D., contact our office today.